tetratecx/eks-istio-ratelimit-redis/README.md

 This will destroy the terraform infra and remove output artifacts.

 ##   Conclusion
 This repository provides a seamless way to integrate rate limiting in an EKS environment using Istio and Redis.
-It offers flexibility in choosing between local and remote rate limiting and provides a sample application to demonstrate the functionality.
+It offers flexibility in choosing between global rate limiting with local and remote redis and provides a sample application to demonstrate the functionality.